DarrelASandbox/data-structures-and-algorithms/princeton/c2/README.md

   - linearithmic
   - Ans: 3
     - If the input points are points on the circumference of a circle (or vertices of a regular $n$-gon), then all $n$ points will be on the convex hull.

+# Mergesort

+- How many compares does mergesort—the pure version without any optimizations—make to sort an input array that is already sorted?
+  - constant
+  - logarithmic
+  - linear
+  - linearithmic
+  - Ans: 4
+    - It makes $\sim \frac{1}{2}n\log_{2}n$ compares, which is the best case for mergesort.
+We note that the optimized version that checks whether $a[mid]≤a[mid+1]a[mid]≤a[mid+1]$ requires only $n−1$ compares.
+- How many passes (over the input array) does bottom-up mergesort make in the worst case?
+  - constant
+  - logarithmic
+  - linear
+  - linearithmic